jennguyen1/nhuyhoa/_posts/2016-01-31-ML-Neural-Networks.md

 One of many potential neural network models.

 The $$x$$s refer to input variables.
 Each layer has a bias or intercept term.
-Every node has an outgoing weight/arrow, we will call these $$\theta_{ii}$$.
+Every node has an outgoing weight/arrow, called $$\theta_{ii}$$.
 These weight determine the effect of the previous node to the target node.
 The output node gives the final function estimate.

 The internal nodes are computed using the previous nodes.
 For instance <br>
 $$a_1^{(1)} = g(x^T\theta_1^{(1)})$$ <br>